Jumutoni21/Milestone-Assignment-2-Principal-Component-Analysis/README.md

 Clone this repository to your PC.

-Unzip the folder named "Jennifer Principle Component Analysis Milestone 2 (2)"
+Unzip the folder named "Principle Component Analysis"

 Open the unzipped folder in your preferred code editor.